lavanet/docs/docs/intro/specs/spec-guide.md

 ### Compute Units

 Describes the number of compute units which each API call expends.
 This number is a proxy for the compute intensiveness/difficulty and therefore the cost of calling this API.
-Note: compute units are not just tethered to rewards - they also indirectly inform the protocol of the expected time to response; by default, each compute unit adds ~100 ms to the relay's timeout threshhold.
+Note: compute units are not just tethered to rewards - they also indirectly inform the protocol of the expected time to response; by default, each compute unit adds ~100 ms to the relay's timeout threshold.

 There are a minimum of 10 CU per call - this should be sufficient for most calls.